kadirahq/meteor-login-state/README.md

 `<script src="https://cdn.rawgit.com/thinkholic/login-state/master/includes/login_state.js" type="text/javascript"></script>`

-Then, call `getLoginState(cookieName)` function to get loginState.
+Then, call `loginState.get(cookieName)` function to get loginState.
 You need to provide the `cookieName` correctly.
 Here's the complete code sample;

 ```
-var loginState = getLoginState("app-login-state-cookie-name");
+var loginState = loginState.get("app-login-state-cookie-name");
 if(loginState) {
   // the user has loggedIn to the meteor app
   // see the loginState Object for the addtional data